Deep-water and shallow-water limits of the intermediate long wave equation: Introduction

 \noi The discrepancy between the symbols representing dispersion is now of the order $O(n^3)$.
 The naive try of the way we did in the deep-water case is no longer sufficient to absorb the third-order derivatives.
 To tackle this challenge, a frequency cutoff is introduced on the initial data and the frequency truncated equation \eqref{Tcay} is considered.
 The frequency truncation is applied to both the nonlinearity and the initial data.
 As a result, the decay property of $h(n,\dl)$, as demonstrated in Lemma \ref{LEM:p1d}, can then be fully utilized to balance the term with third-order derivatives.
 Finally, in conjunction with the uniform continuity of the solution map, we obtain our convergence result in the shallow-water limit.
 For more discussion, we refer to Subsection \ref{SUB:limit2}.

 The convergence of dynamics of the ILW-type can be shown for the different initial data.
-Specifically, the following corollary demonstrates that convergence can be achieved with the addition of an convergence assumption regarding the different initial data.
+Specifically, the following corollary shows that convergence can be achieved with the addition of one convergence assumption regarding the different initial data.
 To demonstrate this concept, we provide the following statement as the example.
 This general principle can be extended to all of the convergence results outlined in Theorems \ref{THM:1} and \ref{THM:2}.

 \begin{corollary}[Convergence with respect to the different initial data] Consider the initial data $u_{\dl,0}$ and $u_{\infty,0}$ for the ILW equation \eqref{ILW1} and the BO equation $($\eqref{gBO} with $k=2$$)$, respectively.
 Let us assume that $u_{\dl,0}, u_{\infty,0} \in H^{s}(\M)$ for $s> \frac{1}{2}$, where $\M=\R \textup{ or }\T$, and that they satisfy: